 A native of Hingham, Mass., Martin received his B.A. degree from Springfield College in 1971.
 He lettered in soccer and lacrosse, earning All-America laurels in the latter.
 In Germany, he also played soccer for the Kaiserwerth Club, played professional basketball and served on the staff of the Volleyball Pavilion at the 1972 Olympics.

-He is a native of Columbus, Ohio.
+He is a native of Worthington, Ohio.

 Drew Kaszubski, Assistant Coach